Concrete Sun

 Stevan Fujto (bass guitar), Aleksandar Savić (drums).

-Their debut album Sky Is High, self-released in August 2011, received a positive response from both the fans and the media, scoring good reviews on stoner rock outposts like Heavyplanet, Doommantia and The Ripple Effect.
+Their debut album Sky Is High was self-released in August 2011 and scored good reviews on stoner rock outposts like Heavyplanet, Doommantia and The Ripple Effect.
 The album is available via Bandcamp for a 'name your price' digital purchase.

 As of December 2012, the album has been officially released through Switzerland-based label Miner Recordings.

 Their second album Eight was released in February 2014, again through Miner Recordings and it contains eight tracks.

 In late 2011, Gruvanje, the only rock music show which airs on a national TV frequency in Serbia, awarded Concrete Sun with a 'Biggest Hope For 2012' title, and as part of the award, they have been granted a 5-song recording in RTV's 'Studio M'.
 Concrete Sun has been featured on several compilations.
 Their single 'Silver Tear' has been included in The Ripple Effect's 'Head Music' and 'God Forsaken Prostitute' appeared on Heavy Planet's 'Bong Hits From The Astral Basement'.

-Highlight of Concrete Sun's 'live' career is the appearance on Budapest's Sziget Festival in 2012 (voted for the Best Major Festival in 2012), Exit Festival 2010/2012, and Koncert Godine Festival, a legendary rock and roll festival in Serbia.
+Highlight of Concrete Sun's 'live' career is the appearance on Budapest's Sziget Festival in 2012, Exit Festival 2010/2012, and Koncert Godine Festival, a rock and roll festival in Serbia.

 Musical style and influences

 Concrete Sun's musical style is a blend of southern rock, blues, stoner, groove, sludge and grunge, characterized by bluesy melodies, sharp vocals and heavy riffage.
-"Southern stoner grunge is probably the closest you can get in an attempt to put us into a genre, but there's a lot more to the story than just that."
+Concrete Suns likened their genre to "Southern stoner grunge" and added that "there's a lot more to the story than just that."

 Bands that have influenced Concrete Sun include Down, Pantera, Black Label Society, Corrosion of Conformity, Eyehategod, Black Sabbath, Clutch, Acid Bath.